CyclotronResearchCentre/bidsme/README.md

 ## <a name="formats"></a>Supported formats

-BIDScoin was designed for supporting different types of data (MRI, PET, EEG...) and various data-files format.
+BIDSme was designed for supporting different types of data (MRI, PET, EEG...) and various data-files format.
 This is achieved using object-oriented approach.

 Each data-type is viewed as sub-module of `Modules` and inherits from base class